 During Scheduled Clinical Hours

-During the first session or two at CPS, counselors work with students to develop a treatment plan that best meets their needs.
-While many students are able to achieve their treatment goals through a relatively brief course of treatment on campus, others may want or require more specialized or open-ended services and benefit from an off-campus referral.
+During the first session or two, counselors work with students to develop an individualized treatment plan that best meets students’ needs.
+While there is no specific limit on the number of sessions at CPS, services are focused on short term care designed, for example, to help students improve coping skills, better manage distress, resolve immediate problems or meet near-tem personal goals.
+Many students are able to achieve treatment goals through a relatively brief course of therapy on campus, while others may want or require more specialized or open-ended services and may benefit from an off-campus referral.

 Students are welcome to request a clinician of their choice.
-Successful counseling depends a good deal on “personal chemistry.”
-If a student feels for any reason that her or his clinician is not a good match, CPS will gladly facilitate a transfer to a different clinician at any time.
+Successful counseling depends a good deal on personal chemistry.
+If a student feels for any reason that their clinician is not a good match, CPS will gladly facilitate a transfer to a different clinician at any time.
 Students need only ask.

-All counselors and psychiatrists at CPS have experience and expertise in working with a full range of student concerns.
-Most clinicians also have particular interest, experience and/or advanced training in specific practice areas, such as trauma support, eating disorders, LGBTQ concerns, veterans’ issues, and acculturation concerns, among many others.
-Read brief professional biographies of each of the CPS staff.
+All CPS counselors and psychiatrists have experience and expertise in working with a full range of student concerns.
+Most clinicians also have particular interest, experience, or advanced training in specific practice areas, such as trauma support, eating disorders, sexual and gender concerns and acculturation concerns, among many others.

 Acute Psychiatric Emergencies